Ġgantija: Description and design

-The Ġgantija temples stand at the edge of the Xagħra plateau, facing toward the south-east.
+The Ġgantija temples stand at the edge of the Xagħra plateau, facing toward the southeast.
 This megalithic monument encompasses two temples and an incomplete third, of which only the facade was partially built before being abandoned.
 Like Mnajdra South, it faces the equinox sunrise, built side by side and enclosed within a boundary wall.
 The southerly one is the larger and older one, dating back to around 3600 BC.
 It is also better preserved.
 The plan of the temple incorporates five large apses, with traces of the plaster that once covered the irregular wall still clinging between the blocks.

-The temples are built in the typical clover-leaf shape, with inner-facing blocks marking the shape.
-The space between the walls was then filled in with rubble.
-A series of semi-circular apses is connected with a central passage.
-Archaeologists believe that the apses were originally covered by roofing.

-The effort is a remarkable feat considering the monuments were constructed when the wheel had not yet been introduced and no metal tools were available to the Maltese Islanders.
-Small, spherical stones have been discovered.
-They were used as ball bearings for the vehicles that transported the enormous stone blocks used for the temples.

 The temple, like other megalithic sites in Malta, faces southeast.
 The southern temple rises to a height of 6 m.
 At the entrance sits a large stone block with a recess, which led to the hypothesis that this was a ritual ablution station for purification before worshippers entered the complex.
-The five apses contain various altars.
-Researchers have found animal bones on the site that suggest the space was used for animal sacrifice.